ZahraBehzad/IOT-RaspberryPi-SevenSegment/README.md

 # 7-Segment Display Control with Raspberry Pi

-A Python script to cycle through digits 0-9 on a common cathode 7-segment display using a Raspberry Pi.
+A Python script to cycle through digits 0-9 on a 7-segment display using Raspberry Pi.

 ## Hardware Requirements
-- Raspberry Pi (any model with GPIO pins)
+- Raspberry Pi 4 model B
-- Common cathode 7-segment display
+- 7-segment display
-- 7x 220-330Ω resistors (for current limiting)
-- Breadboard and jumper wires
+- Breadboard and wires

 ## Wiring Instructions
 Connect the 7-segment display to the Raspberry Pi GPIO pins (BCM numbering) as follows: